peteroupc/peteroupc.github.io/colorgen.md

 <a id=RGB_Color_Spaces></a>
 ### RGB Color Spaces

-There are many **RGB color spaces**, not just one, and they generally differ in their **red, green, blue, and white points ("primaries")** as well as in their **color component transfer functions ("transfer functions")**:
+There are many **RGB color spaces**, not just one, and they generally differ in their red, green, blue, and white points and in their color component transfer functions (_"transfer functions"_):

-- **"Primaries".** These are what a given RGB color space considers "red", "green", "blue", and "white".
+- **Red, green, blue, and white points.** These are what a given RGB color space considers "red", "green", "blue", and "white".
+(The first three are commonly called "primaries".)
 Each of these points need not be an actual color (this is illustrated by the [**ACES2065-1 color space**](http://www.oscars.org/science-technology/sci-tech-projects/aces), for example).
-Examples of "primaries" include Rec.
+Examples of "primaries" are Rec.
 601 (NTSC), Rec.
 709, and DCI-P3.
+Examples of white points are the D50/2 and D65/2 white points.

 - **"Transfer function".** This is a function used to convert, component by component, a so-called **_linear RGB_** color to an **_encoded RGB_ (_R&prime;G&prime;B&prime;_)** color in the same color space.
 Examples include the sRGB transfer function given [**later**](#sRGB); _gamma_ functions such as _c_<sup>1/_&gamma;_</sup>, where _c_ is the red, green, or blue component and _&gamma;_ is a positive number; and the PQ and HLG functions.